hackers-libera/awesome-hackers-resources/README.md

 - [CTF Learn](https://ctflearn.com/).
 Offers a range of Capture The Flag challenges for practice.
 - [Security Onion](https://securityonion.net/).
 Free and open-source Linux distribution for intrusion detection and network security monitoring.
 - [Nviso Blog](https://blog.nviso.eu/).
 Cybersecurity research, straight from the lab.
+- [How2Heap](https://github.com/shellphish/how2heap) Heap exploitation labs focused on Glibc

 ## Training (Not Hands-On)

 ### General